ajgagnon/andre-blog/content/posts/2019-03-02-installing-npm-package-github.md

 3. You want to manage private dependencies that you'll never publish to the directory.
 4. Easily testing new or unreleased beta versions.

+### Caveats

-Be sure you are running **1.1.65 or higher** and have git installed on your machine.
-This works for github only.
+1. You need to be running npm **1.1.65 or higher**
+2. You need to have git installed on your machine.
+3. This works for github only.
+4. The github repository must have a valid package.json file.